HoangTranUnion/BenchmarkAndStressApp/README.md

 ![result_xls](https://github.com/HoangTranUnion/BenchmarkAndStressApp/blob/master/README_resources/report_xls.PNG)

+# Issues
+If there is any issues, please open an issue so that I will be notified.
+Otherwise, if you can't open an issue, you can contact me via Discord, RemineTheCat#9866

 # TODO
 - [ ] Fix the lag at the beginning of the testing
 - [ ] Fix Warning window appear behind the Result window